N4MI73/n4mi-dx-monitor/README.md

 - **[APRSMon](https://github.com/N4MI73/n4mi-aprs-monitor)** -- "What's happening around me?" (local weather + APRS activity)
 - **DXMon** (this repo) -- "Is a DX station I care about active right now, and where should I listen?"

-> **Status: actively developed, not yet operational.** DXMon's backend (ADXO ingestion,
+> **Status: actively developed, not yet operational.** DXMon's backend -- ADXO
-> a web curation UI, and a real-time HamAlert listener) is fully built and running
+> ingestion, a web curation UI, a real-time HamAlert listener, a Trigger Builder,
+> beam heading, and an in-browser virtual device preview -- is fully built and
-> against live data.
+> confirmed against live data.
 The device firmware doesn't exist yet -- see
 > [Current Status](#current-status) below.

 ## What DXMon does (planned)